What is a Consent Order?

 If a judge feels that your agreement is fair and reasonable he or she will approve it and therefore make it legally binding.

-If you would like a solicitor to draft a consent order for you, please feel free to call us on 0333 2070 601 and we will arrange an appointment for you.
+If you would like a solicitor to draft a consent order for you, please feel free to contact us using the form on this page and we will arrange an appointment for you.

 RELATIONSHIP breakdowns or splits can be stressful at any time – but add children and Christmas into the mix, and the pressure on both parties will escalate.
 Whether you are on the brink of formally separating from a spouse or partner, or it is your first year apart, family lawyers from Buckles Solicitors LLP have some sensitive seasonal advice on coping [...]

 Common law marriage splits explained What’s yours is mine - or is it?
 IT’S not every couple that can look forward to a Happy New Year – with January a popular month for moving on and moving out.
 A common time of year for divorces or calling it a day when it comes to broken relationships, family lawyers at [...]